-The Battle of Arnhem was at the vanguard of Operation Market Garden was the Allied operation in the Netherlands between 17-25 September 1944 to end the Second World War by Christmas 1944.
+The Battle of Arnhem was at the vanguard of Operation Market Garden, the Allied operation in the Netherlands between 17-25 September 1944 to end the Second World War by Christmas.

 The brainchild of Bernard Montgomery, it involved the combined use of airborne and armoured divisions carving a path through the Netherlands, securing several vital bridges across the branches of the lower Rhine and holding these long enough for Allied armoured divisions to reach them.
 From there, bypassing the formidable Siegfried Line, the Allies could descend into Germany from the north and into the Ruhr, the industrial heartland of Nazi Germany.

 Doomed to fail